ALEX K. MASSE

 In 2021, almost a full year after its completion, "CONTRAST" was featured in WITHIN TENSIONS, a not-for-profit digital arts magazine.

 "The Gift of Spacetime" is a short film featuring a poem and some musical accompaniment.
-It was created by Alex Masse as part of the Vines Emerging Artists program.
+It was created as part of the Vines Emerging Artists program.

 Don’t let the format fool you: at its core, “Spacetime” is a poem, simply a poem with musical and visual aids in getting its message across.